 Cuisine

-Many Eritrean dishes, which have evocative memories of Ethiopian food, center injera, a sourdough flatbread, and peppery stews.
-Particularly by the seaside, seafood is also a somewhat frequent dinner.
+Many Eritrean dishes centre on injera, a sourdough flatbread, and peppery stews, with their strong memories of Ethiopian cuisine.
+Especially by the waterfront, seafood is also a rather regular dinner.

 Sport

 The most common sport is soccer.
-Eritrea is also well-known for producing gifted world competitors' cyclists.
+Eritrea is also well-known for producing gifted world-class cyclists.